 Side note: Be both realistic and smart with your rates.
 If you don’t know how much to charge research the prices of someone similar to you.
 If you’re offered an amount below what you believe your work to be worth please do not accept it!

-Not only is it devaluing your services, it is also giving people unrealistic expectations of what they can expect from others in the industry.
+Not only is it devaluing your services, but it’s also giving people unrealistic expectations of what they can expect from others in the industry.

 Claim cashback on your spending

 TopCashback works by giving you a small percentage of money from your purchases back when you purchase through their website as opposed to directly through the company website.
 I think you can cash out when you get to £10 or something, but I advise that you just accumulate and cash out at the end of the year or when you have a substantial amount of money.